AliCYSIQ/myRooms/3-Notes/XEE.md

 - Defines an XML parameter entity called `eval`, containing a dynamic declaration of another XML parameter entity called `exfiltrate`.
 The `exfiltrate` entity will be evaluated by making an HTTP request to the attacker's web server containing the value of the `file` entity within the URL query string.
 - Uses the `eval` entity, which causes the dynamic declaration of the `exfiltrate` entity to be performed.
 - Uses the `exfiltrate` entity, so that its value is evaluated by requesting the specified URL.

+### Exploiting blind XXE to retrieve data via error messages

+You can trigger an XML parsing error message containing the contents of the `/etc/passwd` file using a malicious external DTD as follows:

+`<!ENTITY % file SYSTEM "file:///etc/passwd"> <!ENTITY % eval "<!ENTITY &#x25; error SYSTEM 'file:///nonexistent/%file;'>"> %eval; %error;`

+This DTD carries out the following steps:

+- Defines an XML parameter entity called `file`, containing the contents of the `/etc/passwd` file.
+- Defines an XML parameter entity called `eval`, containing a dynamic declaration of another XML parameter entity called `error`.
+The `error` entity will be evaluated by loading a nonexistent file whose name contains the value of the `file` entity.
+- Uses the `eval` entity, which causes the dynamic declaration of the `error` entity to be performed.
+- Uses the `error` entity, so that its value is evaluated by attempting to load the nonexistent file, resulting in an error message containing the name of the nonexistent file, which is the contents of the `/etc/passwd` file.